Your Super High Quality Scores May Be Holding Your Team Back

 Don’t let inflated scores lull you into a false sense of security.

-Constantly reevaluate your quality behaviors to ensure they truly reflect the quality of your Customer’s experience.
+Revisit your quality behaviors regularly to ensure they truly reflect the quality of your Customer’s experience.

 And maybe sleep better at night.